Assembling Your Nest Box

 Your nest box may be attached to the tree in one of two ways.

-It may be attached by drilling two holes in the rear wall of the box up near the top and passing a length of plastic coated wire (such as that used for clothes lines) and then passed around the tree.
+It may be attached by passing a length of plastic coated wire (such as that used for clothes lines) through the two holes provided and then passed around the tree.
 This method helps to preserve the tree (providing you do not allow the growth of the tree to exceed the length of wire), the only downside being that the holes may add an unwanted draft to the box, depending on how you position it.

 Alternatively the box can be attached direct to the tree trunk (or branch) itself.
-This is best achieved by attaching a mounting piece to the rear of the box that extends approx. 50mm either end of the box.
-The mounting piece can then be screwed or nailed to the tree.
+This is simply achieved by screwing the provided coach screws to the tree.

 Painting Your Nest Box